int32bit/docker-keystone/README.md

 ## How to use this image

-Openstack Keystone Service uses an SQL database(default sqlite) to store data.
-The official recommends use MariaDB or MySQL.
+Openstack Keystone Service uses an SQL database (default sqlite) to store data.
+The official documentation recommends use MariaDB or MySQL.

 ```bash
 docker run -d -e MYSQL_ROOT_PASSWORD=MYSQL_DBPASS -h mysql --name some-mysql -d mariadb